jquery/learn.jquery.com/page/plugins/advanced-plugin-concepts.md

     // build element specific options
     // This changed line tests to see if the Metadata Plugin is installed,
-    // andif it is, it extends our options object with the extracted metadata. var o = $.meta ? $.extend( {}, opts, $this.data() ) : opts;
+    // and if it is, it extends our options object with the extracted metadata. var o = $.meta ? $.extend( {}, opts, $this.data() ) : opts;

     //...